Creating a blue/green deployment - Amazon Aurora

 Create blue/green deployment

-4. On the Create Blue/Green Deployment page, review the blue database identifiers.
-Make sure they match the DB instances that you expect in the blue environment.
+4. Review the blue database identifiers.
+Make sure that they match the DB instances that you expect in the blue environment.
 If they don't, choose Cancel.

 5. For Blue/Green Deployment identifier, enter a name for your blue/green deployment.